COSTUME LIST

 - Silver gloves with black sleeves.

 Sleeves are edged with thin border of gold lamé.
-You can buy gold binding tape, but it's hideously expensive; I recommend just hemming thin strips of lamé
+You can buy gold binding tape, but it's expensive; I recommend just hemming thin strips of lamé

 - Spike-heel patent black ankle boots with silver-backed cuffs cut into points ("elf booties").
 Magenta's have at least five points; they curve out slightly.
+Some people cut their own; I take the boots and a pattern for what to cut to a shoe repair shop.
+They look at you funny, but the work is professional.

 You can make lamé-backed cuffs and velcro them over a pair of boots.